Mobile App Scalability: Key Factors for Long-Term Success

 Elastic Features

 Not all features need to scale at the same rate.
-Some features might see heavy usage during certain times, while others remain dormant.
+Some application features might see heavy usage during certain times, while others remain dormant.
 Prioritize scaling features based on their demand.

 Apps like Instagram allow certain features like live streaming or stories to scale during peak usage times.
 Other features can be deprioritized to maintain smooth performance.